Great Lakes Boat Building School

 These documents may be reviewed upon request by contacting the Operations Office.

-5. COPYRIGHT INFRINGEMENT AND PEER-TO-PEER FILE SHARING POLICY
+7. COPYRIGHT INFRINGEMENT AND PEER-TO-PEER FILE SHARING POLICY

 Great Lakes Boat Building School’s full copyright infringement and peer-to-peer file sharing policies, including disciplinary actions that are taken against students who engage in illegal downloading or unauthorized distribution of copyrighted materials using the school’s information technology system, are located here.
 The information includes a notice that unauthorized distribution of copyrighted material, including peer-to-peer file sharing, may subject a student to civil and criminal liabilities.
 The information also includes a summary of the penalties for violation of Federal copyright laws.

-6. COST OF ATTENDANCE
+8. COST OF ATTENDANCE

 The Cost of Attendance is reviewed annually, and includes tuition, fees, tools, books, and projected living/personal expenses, based on a 12-month, three semester program.
 This is the best cost estimate for a student to participate in the Comprehensive Career Boat Building Program or the Marine Service Technology Program.
 View the Cost of Attendance here.

-7. DRUG-FREE AND ALCOHOL-FREE CAMPUS AND WORKPLACE POLICY
+10. DRUG-FREE AND ALCOHOL-FREE CAMPUS AND WORKPLACE POLICY

 The Great Lakes Boat Building School policy on alcohol and drug use, as well as information regarding health risks, laws and penalties, prevention strategies, and education and counseling resources, is available here.

-8. INSTRUCTIONAL STAFF
+13. INSTRUCTIONAL STAFF

 A list of Great Lakes Boat Building School faculty and instructional staff is available here.

-9. INSTRUCTIONAL FACILITIES
+14. INSTRUCTIONAL FACILITIES

 Great Lakes Boat Building School facilities include traditional classrooms, workshop spaces dedicated to wooden boat building and to engine and marine systems, and administrative offices.
 Specific resources in the facility are described here.

-10. NET PRICE CALCULATOR
+15. NET PRICE CALCULATOR

 The Net Price Calculator is intended to provide net price information to current and prospective students based on what similar students paid in a prior year.
 The Net Price is defined as the estimated Cost of Attendance minus estimated grant and scholarship aid.
 View the Net Price Calculator here.

-11. PLACEMENT RATE
+16. PLACEMENT RATE

-12. REFUND POLICY AND CANCELLATION POLICY
+17. REFUND POLICY AND CANCELLATION POLICY

 Great Lakes Boat Building School’s Refund Policy is available here.
 The Cancellation Policy is available here.

-13. RETENTION RATE
+18. RETENTION RATE

-14. SECURITY REPORT
+19. SECURITY REPORT

 Federal regulation requires an institution to compile an Annual Security Report disclosing the institution’s security policies, procedures, and crime statistics on or before October 1 each year.
-Current students will receive a copy of the annual report by email each October when the updated version has been completed.
+Current students and employees will receive a copy of the annual report by email each October when the updated version has been completed.
 Prospective students are notified of this information at orientation.
 Students may request a copy of this report at any time from the Director of Education.
 The Annual Security Report is available here.

-15. STUDENT BODY DIVERSITY
+20. STUDENT BODY DIVERSITY

 The size and mix of the school’s student body enables students to be successful at many different levels from high school graduates to second-career seekers and veterans.
 Students are diverse in background, coming from both near and far.
 In addition, the student body includes both experienced and not-so-experienced craftsman or technicians, individuals who have advanced degrees and those with no degree, all of whom find a way to meld together and do great work under the guidance of the instructors and staff.